AdityaMitra5102/Adams_Ale/README.md

 The project is divided into 4 parts:
 #### 1. Tester’s side
 - The testing probe will be equipped with a Multi-Sensor Array (MSA) that will be able to measure the temperature, pH, turbidity and Oxidation Reduction Potential (ORP) of the water body and follow the parameters from WHO guidelines to determine whether the water is safe for drinking.
-- If yes, it will be communicated to the tester’s phone via Bluetooth.
-Application there will be able to communicate the same to the server using Online / Offline (SMS) methods depending on the situation.
+- If yes, it will be communicated to the tester’s phone.
+Application there will be able to communicate the same to the server using online method.
 #### 2. Cloud
 - The data (geolocations) of the water sources will be stored in a firebase database.
-Now as we have mentioned about offline access to the database, it is achieved by the use of a virtual machine and Twilio SMS API.
+Now, as we have mentioned about offline access to the database, it is achieved by the use of a virtual machine.
 Even the route calculation for offline users using Google Maps API (discussed in next slide) is done in the Virtual Machine.
 #### 3. User/Victim’s side
-- The user side application can be used in Online as well as offline modes(usually there are connectivity uses after natural calamities).
+- The user side application can be used in Online as well as offline modes(Usually, there are connectivity uses after natural calamities).

 |  Online Mode                                         |                            Offline Mode      |
 |:----------------------------------------------------:|:--------------------------------------------:|